L16H7N1N65/projetjs-suricate/README.md

 ## Conclusion

-Embarking on this project as students has been a journey of growth and discovery.
+Embarking on this project as a student has been a journey of growth and discovery.
 Overcoming challenges, acquiring new skills, and crafting an engaging online experience for sneaker enthusiasts has been immensely rewarding.
 The integration of an extensive database further enhances the online store's functionality, providing a robust platform for users.

-**Authors:** L16H7N1N65 & Chr1stopherPerez
+**Authors:** L16H7N1N65

 Enjoy exploring the 3D sneaker, and happy coding!